openedx/edx-documentation/en_us/shared/students/SFD_enrolling.rst

 A verification confirmation page opens and confirms that you have submitted your ID verification photos.

-After edX's authorization service examines your photos, a message on your dashboard informs you whether the verification process was successful.
+After edX's authorization service examines your photo, you receive a message on your dashboard that informs you whether the verification process was successful.
 If the verification process was not successful, you must submit new verification photos.
 You can begin the verification process again by selecting **Verify Your Identity**.